 Let’s read another passage, and we’ll understand more about how we can discern the voice of God.
 God’s words say, “[T]he authority and identity of God are clearly revealed in the wording of God’s utterances.
 For example, when God says ‘My covenant is with you, and you shall … have I made you … I will make you…,’ phrases such as ‘you shall’ and ‘I will,’ whose wording bears the affirmation of God’s identity and authority, are, in one respect, an indication of the Creator’s faithfulness; in another respect, they are special words used by God, who possesses the identity of the Creator—as well as being part of conventional vocabulary. … [T]here is power, majesty, and authority in the words of God.
 Such might and authority, and the inevitability of the accomplishment of fact, are unattainable by any created or non-created being, and unsurpassable by any created or non-created being.
 Only the Creator can converse with mankind with such a tone and intonation, and facts have proven that His promises are not empty words, or idle boasts, but are the expression of unique authority that is unsurpassable by any person, event, or thing.”

 We can see from this passage that God’s utterances are spoken in the identity of the Creator to all mankind.
 His manner of speaking, His wording, and His tone all demonstrate the unique identity and substance of God Himself, and these words are the direct expressions of the Spirit of God.
 Though we may not know God or understand the truth, if we listen with our hearts, we will feel the authority and power of God’s words, and we will then be sure that only God can speak as the Creator in such a way.
 For example, in the time of the Old Testament, God said to Abraham: “As for Me, behold, My covenant is with you, and you shall be a father of many nations.
 Neither shall your name any more be called Abram, but your name shall be Abraham; for a father of many nations have I made you.
 And I will make you exceeding fruitful, and I will make nations of you, and kings shall come out of you” (Genesis 17:4–6).
 In God’s words of blessing to Abraham we are able to perceive the authority in God’s words; no created being would dare to arbitrarily make such promises.
 We should not, therefore, consider discerning the voice of God as something difficult.
 It doesn’t matter whether we are educated or have caliber, much less does it depend on how much theological theory or biblical knowledge we have.
-The crux lies with whether or not we love the truth, and as long as we have heart and spirit, then we will be capable of perception and judgment, just as the Lord: “My sheep hear My voice, and I know them, and they follow Me” (John 10:27).
+The crux lies with whether or not we love the truth, and as long as we have heart and spirit, then we will be capable of perception and judgment, just as the Lord Jesus said: “My sheep hear My voice, and I know them, and they follow Me” (John 10:27).
 Only those who do not love the truth and who are without heart and spirit are unable to recognize God’s voice.
 Take the Pharisees at the time of Jesus, for example.
 They could hear the authority and power in the words the Lord Jesus spoke, yet still they did not believe Him to be the Messiah, and they judged Him and said He spoke blasphemy.
 They were the absurd and reckless foolish virgins, who did not understand spiritual matters.

 2. God’s Words Are the Truth and Can Show Us the Way

 The Lord Jesus says, “I am the way, the truth, and the life: no man comes to the Father, but by Me” (John 14:6).
 God’s words say, “Not just anyone can possess the way of life, nor can every single person easily obtain it.
 That is because life can only come from God, which is to say, only God Himself possesses the substance of life, and only God Himself has the way of life.
 And so only God is the source of life, and the ever-flowing wellspring of living water of life.”
 We can see from these words that if we want to be sure about God’s voice, we can use our own judgment to determine whether these words possess the truth and whether they can show us the way, for besides God, no other is capable of expressing the truth.
 What’s more, each and every utterance God makes is aimed at our actual needs; He does not just randomly speak some passages and then call it quits.
 All of God’s words have meaning.
 They can resolve our practical problems, show us the way and, by practicing in accordance with God’s words, we can gain life and live out a true human likeness.
 In the Age of Law, God used Moses to proclaim the laws and commandments, so that man would know what sin was and how to live a normal life.
 If God hadn’t done this, then people would have been killing each other like wild savages.
 Toward the end of the Age of Law, people were no longer able to keep the laws and were in danger of being sentenced to death by them.
 God therefore expressed the way of repentance in accordance with man’s needs; He required that people confess and repent, that they learn to love God, to love others as they love themselves, to love their enemies, and to be tolerant and patient, and so on.
 For example, the Lord Jesus says, “Repent you: for the kingdom of heaven is at hand” (Matthew 4:17).
 “You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.
 This is the first and great commandment.
 And the second is like to it, You shall love your neighbor as yourself” (Matthew 22:37–39).
 These words showed the people of that time a new path to follow.
 By practicing in accordance with the Lord Jesus’ words, our outward behavior changed somewhat, and we became somewhat loving and patient.
 What is undeniable, however, is that we now live in a near-constant state of sin, and how we can rid ourselves of the shackles of sin is a matter that vexes us greatly—this is our real difficulty.
 The Lord Jesus prophesied, “I have yet many things to say to you, but you cannot bear them now.
 However, when He, the Spirit of truth, is come, He will guide you into all truth: for He shall not speak of Himself; but whatever He shall hear, that shall He speak: and He will show you things to come” (John 16:12–13).
 And Hebrews 9:28 says, “So Christ was once offered to bear the sins of many; and to them that look for Him shall He appear the second time without sin to salvation.”
 We can see from these verses of Scripture that when the Lord returns, He will express new words to lead us into all truths.
-There will be more, higher truths than there were during the Age of Grace, they will all be truths we have never before understood, and they will be able to save us from sin and enable us to win.
+There will be more, higher truths than there were during the Age of Grace, they will all be truths we have never before understood, and they will be able to save us from sin and enable us to win eternal life.
 If someone simply repeated some words previously spoken by the Lord Jesus, then that would certainly not be the voice of God.
 That would be an evil spirit or a false Christ imitating God’s utterances.
 And so, when we hear someone testifying that the Lord has come and is expressing new words, we can use our own judgment to determine whether these words have any new light, whether they can show us the way to rid ourselves of sin, and whether they can enable us to live out proper humanity.
 This is the second principle of discerning the voice of God.

 3. God’s Words Can Expose the Corruption in Mankind